markkelnar/hgv/provisioning/roles/nginx/templates/nas/wp/www/sites/dashboard/GETTINGSTARTED.md

 Atleast one domain must be configured for the WordPress under the `hhvm_domains` list of domains.
 The `php_domains` list of domains can be left blank.

 ### Error Page ###
 If building of the page results in a 500 error and it appears as though you're using the php-selector plugin, an error page will appear.
 It assumes that you are switching between PHP versions to test your code and as a result, have code that has broken the page build.
-The error page allows you to switch to another PHP backend where you page might be building without error.
+The error page allows you to switch to another PHP backend where your page might be building without error.

 ### Provision ###
 After editing or adding a new configuration, for the changes to take effect, you must run `vagrant provision` on an already provisioned environment.